 After entering the operating system, insert the motherboard driver disk into your optical drive.
 On the Xpress Install screen, select Intel(R) Optane(TM) Memory System Acceleration (Note) to install.
 Follow the on-screen instructions to continue.
-The system will auto-restart.
+When completed, restart the system.